Information about the HOA

 Specific Assessment: The Board may levy a special assessment against one or more specific lot owners to cover costs incurred in bringing a lot(s) into compliance with the terms of the Association’s Governing Documents or as a consequence of the conduct of the Owner or occupants of lot, their agents, contractors, employees, licensees, invitees, or guests.

-The annual assessment is due January 1st each year.
-For 2017, the assessments are as follows:
+The annual general assessment is due in two equal payments, one on January 1st and the other on July 1st, each year.
+For 2017, the total general assessments are as follows:

 $1,142.00 per one assessment (lot) unit